Editor’s Note: This blog post has been updated in February 2022.

 - Define the training objectives

 The most effective measure of training success is by determining the extent to which every learner met their learning objectives.
-To assess learning, it is important to have a baseline or pre-assessment of what workers know before instruction as well as an indication of what they know after instruction.
+To assess learning, it is important to have a baseline or pre-assessment of what workers know before instruction, as well as an indication of what they have accumulated after instruction.
 A pre-assessment and post-assessment strategy will help determine the extent to which workers met the learning objectives.

-Results from the assessments should be used to make sound comparisons between pre-instruction and post-instruction performance.
+- Results from the assessments should be used to make sound comparisons between pre-instruction and post-instruction performance of employees

 Whether tasked with sales enablement training, soft skills training, or technical training, ensure that you provide learners with an engaging, stimulating, and effective learning experience.
-This ensures that learners are left wanting more and inculcates a culture of learning.
+This ensures that learners are encouraged to learn more and inculcates a culture of learning or continuous learning.

-Training should not be this way.
+In a typical corporate training session, employees watch training videos passively, listening to the instructor describing tasks and procedures in one dimension.
+This mode of training is taxing, ineffective, and has no tangible benefits or productive results.
+Training should not be boring.
 Technical training can be fun, engaging, and lead to exciting experiences.
-These three characteristics can lead to training that yields results and leave the trainees wanting to learn and thereby improve their skills.
+These three characteristics can lead to training that yields results and leave the trainees wanting to learn more and thereby improve their skills.